Emergency District/School Closure

 How is the decision made to close district schools and offices?

 The APS Operations Division is responsible for continuously monitoring conditions that potentially impact district schools and offices, including weather, road/travel conditions, security concerns or safety issues.
 During events that potentially impact normal operations, various Operations Division departments, including Security, Transportation and Custodial Services, will assess conditions and make a recommendation to the superintendent about closures.
 The superintendent is responsible for making the final decision about closing district schools and offices.
+The decision to close or delay the opening of school will be determined as soon as there is enough information to evaluate whether the roadway conditions are safe for transportation to transport students and for staff to report to work.

 When are decisions normally made to close schools and offices due to inclement weather?